 Currently, there are 47 House of Assembly members who are elected for a 4–year term.

-There are 22 Legislative Council members, half of whom are elected at each general election, and serve a term of eight years.
+There are 22 Legislative Council members, half of whom are elected at each general election, and serve a term of 8 years.

 See our Houses of Parliament page for more detailed information about the House of Assembly and Legislative Council.